Handling IPN (Instant Payment Notification)

 2. Idempotency

-Your IPN endpoint may receive the same notification multiple times (e.g., due to a network timeout).
-Make sure you process each transaction only once:
+Your IPN endpoint may receive the same notification more than once, for example because of a network timeout.
+Make sure that you process each transaction only once:

 // Check whether the transaction has already been processed